Comparing Models

 Without going into too much mathematical detail, the AIC is a crude, large sample approximation of leave-one-out cross validation.
 The BIC on the other hand favors a smaller model than the AIC as it penalizes model complexity more.
 In both AIC and BIC, lower values are better.
 However, there is no amount of lower that is better enough.
 Neither the AIC or BIC is necessarily better than the other however they may not always agree on the “best” model.

 There are a number of “pseudo”-\(R^2\) metrics for logistic regression.
 Here, higher values indicate a better model.
-The Generalized (Nagelkerke) \(R^2\) is a metric to measure how much better a model (in terms of likelihood) as compared to the intercept only model.
+The Generalized (Nagelkerke) \(R^2\) is a metric to measure how much better a model (in terms of likelihood) is compared to the intercept only model.
 Therefore, we compare two models with this to see which one is “more better” than the intercept compared to the other.
-Essentially, they are both compared to the same baseline so which beats that baseline by more.
+Essentially, they are both compared to the same baseline so whichever beats that baseline by more is the model we want.
 Even though it is bounded between 0 and 1, there is no interpretation to this metric like we had in linear regression.

 We will be using the Ames, Iowa housing data set for this section.
 Let’s see how we get these metrics in each of our softwares!